l4red0/Dump1090-Dark/README.md

 6. Clear your browser cache and re-load your Dump1090 page.
 Usually it's `http://<your-dump1090-ip>/dump1090/index.html`

 ## Changelog
+**8.04.22 - v0.17a**
+- updated: Aircraft Type Designators `public_html\db\aircraft_types\icao_aircraft_types.json`
+- initial markers (aircraft icons on map) refactoring and update.
+This is part of longer process with deeper changes to markers mechanism so regressions are expected.

 **6.04.22 - v0.17**
 - added Import local DB option.
 Now it's possible to save and restore complete IndexedDB.
 - added tools `sql/tools/acdb-json-mysql` for merging multiple JSON aircraft DB in one.
 (Using php, python and mysql)